Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 41 (OCR) ---

 ## 5.29
 Alternative Claims Processing.
-In the event ‘hot coon: unable to timely process and reimburse Claims and eu to sul rovider Claims Tor reimbursement to an alternative claims processor to ensure timely reimbursement, Provider shall agree to accept reimbursement at HER Contracted reimbursement rate or the rate established by [J whichever is greater.
+In the event ‘hat dcoms a unable to timely process and reimburse Claims and requires Tora to submit Provider Claims for reimbursement to an alternative claims processor to ensure timely reimbursement, Provider shall agree to accept reimbursement at HEE contracted reimbursement rate or the rate established by J whichever is greater.
 ## 5.30
 Informal Resolution of Disputes.
 Notwithstanding the Dispute Resolution and Arbitration provisions of the Agreement, in the event of a dispute arising out of this Attachment that is not resolved and Provider has